uncharted-causemos/wm-docs/docs/rank-regions.md

 ??? list "To find that countries aren't ranked"

-    * Click **Review hidden countries** to see a list of a countries and which of your datasets don't include them.
+    * Click **Review hidden countries** to see a list of countries and which of your datasets don't include them.

 ### Region ranking example

-In a simple climate support index, Chad ranks first due to its high adaptive capacity and climate vulnerability.
+In a climate support index, the country of Chad ranks first due to its high adaptive capacity and climate vulnerability.

 ![](img/region-ranking/region-weights.png)

 Causemos determines its score (54.98) by:

-1. Multiplying the region's normalized value in each dataset by the dataset's weight:
+1. Multiplying the region's normalized value in each dataset by the dataset weight:

     | Dataset               | Normalized value | Dataset weight  | Weighted score |
     |-----------------------|-----------------:|----------------:|---------------:|